Rosewood1985/ai-sports-edge/memory-bank/progress.md

 2. **Testing**

-   - Create unit tests for accessible components
+   - 🔄 Create unit tests for accessible components (In Progress)
-   - Implement color contrast testing
+   - 🔄 Implement color contrast testing (In Progress)
-   - Test with screen readers on iOS and Android
+   - 🔄 Test with screen readers on iOS and Android (In Progress)
-   - Create QA documentation for manual accessibility testing
+   - ✅ Create QA documentation for manual accessibility testing

 3. **Internationalization**

-   - Add accessibility-related strings to other language files
+   - ✅ Add accessibility-related strings to other language files
-   - Ensure consistent terminology across all languages
+   - ✅ Ensure consistent terminology across all languages

 ### Benefits